From Pitch Deck to Product: What Happens After the Yes

 Read MoreIncreasing business revenue by understanding user needs and reducing friction in the user journey.

 The existing site was receiving a consistent volume of traffic, around 10,000 to 20,000 visits per month, but it had not been significantly updated since around 2010.
-It was built on a legacy WordPress theme, with dated visual design and limited functionality.
+As specialists in web design and e commerce in Newcastle upon Tyne, we identified that it was built on a legacy WordPress theme, with dated visual design and limited functionality.

 While the site fulfilled its basic purpose, the user experience was cumbersome.
 Navigation was not intuitive, key information was difficult to scan, and common user actions required unnecessary effort.